 As of 28 July 2015, the Locked and Loaded Facebook page was indeed unavailable, but images of the very same emblem were readily available across other Facebook groups and pages.
 In addition to the use of it by many (unbanned) members of Locked and Loaded‘s Facebook group, versions of the popular symbol were readily displayed on numerous Facebook groups and pages (some with millions of fans), including on the USMC’s verified Facebook page.
 If the USMC emblem itself were banned on Facebook (or by itself constituted reason for Facebook to suspend a group or page), rife sharing of the symbol would perhaps not be so rife.

-While it’s true that the “Locked and Loaded” Facebook page (which, incidentally, is neither officially nor unofficially a page specifically dedicated to military content) was suspended by Facebook for some reasons, multiple other iterations of the Marine Corps emblem have garnered millions of shares on Facebook with no reports of community violations.
+While it’s true that the “Locked and Loaded” Facebook page (which, incidentally, is neither officially nor unofficially a page specifically dedicated to military content) was suspended by Facebook for some reason, multiple other versions of the Marine Corps emblem have garnered millions of shares on Facebook with no reports of community violations.
 Furthermore, nothing in Facebook’s own published guidelines suggests that the symbol violates (or even tests) those rules.

 The most current article featured on Locked and Loaded‘s “News” page, titled “Socialism.
 The truth about the uneducated blacks in the USA,” presented an example of content that might violate Facebook’s community standards regarding hate speech: